openssl/technical-policies/policies/coding-style.md

 ## Chapter 14: Portability

-To maximise portability the version of C defined in ISO/IEC 9899:1990 should be used.
-This is more commonly referred to as C90.
-ISO/IEC 9899:1999 (also known as C99) is not supported on some platforms that OpenSSL is used on and therefore should be avoided.
+To maximise portability the version of C defined in ISO/IEC 9899:1999 should be used.
+This is more commonly referred to as C99.
+The C99 should be used on master branch.
+Code which is intended to be backported to 3.5 and earlier branches should use ISO/IEC 9899:1990 (a.k.a.
+C90).

 ## Chapter 15: Expressions